Conchita Martínez

-Conchita Martínez Bernat (born 16 April 1972) is a Spanish former professional tennis player.
+Inmaculada Concepción "Conchita" Martínez Bernat (born 16 April 1972) is a Spanish former professional tennis player and current coach.
 She was the first Spaniard to win the women's singles title at Wimbledon, doing so in 1994.
 Martínez also was the runner-up at the 1998 Australian Open and the 2000 French Open.
-She reached a career-high ranking of world No. 2 in October 1995, and was in the year-end Top 10 for nine years.
+She reached a career-high ranking of world No. 2 in October 1995, and was in the year-end top 10 for nine years.
 Martínez won 33 singles and 13 doubles titles during her 18-year career, as well as three Olympic medals.
 She was inducted into the International Tennis Hall of Fame in 2020.

-A five-time winner of the Fed Cup as a player, Martínez was the Spanish Fed Cup team captain from 2013 to 2017 and the Spanish Davis Cup team captain from 2015 to 2017, leading the Davis Cup team back into the top-tier World Group under her captaincy.
+A five-time winner of the Fed Cup as a player, Martínez was the Spanish team captain from 2013 to 2017 and the Spanish Davis Cup team captain from 2015 to 2017, leading the Davis Cup team back into the top-tier World Group under her captaincy.
 She has also served as a part-time coach to Garbiñe Muguruza, guiding her to the 2017 Wimbledon Championships title, and was the full-time coach to Karolína Plíšková through 2018 and 2019.
 She began coaching Muguruza on a full-time basis in November 2019.
 Martínez won the 2021 WTA Coach of the Year award for her work coaching Muguruza.
+She is currently a coach to Mirra Andreeva.

 Career

-1988–1992: Breakthrough, Top 10, Grand Slam quarterfinals
+1988–1992: Breakthrough, top 10, Grand Slam quarterfinals

-Born in Monzón, Martínez turned professional in 1988.
+Born in Monzón in the Huesca, Aragon, Martínez turned professional in 1988.
 At the age of just 16, she reached the fourth round at the French Open in her third professional tournament.
-She upset ninth-seed Lori McNeil en route before losing to Bettina Fulco in two sets.
-In 1989, her breakthrough year, Martínez got rid of Sabatini to win the title at Tampa and also won two Tier V tournaments (Wellington, Phoenix).
+She upset ninth-seed Lori McNeil en route, before losing to Bettina Fulco in two sets.
+In 1989, her breakthrough year, Martínez defeated Gabriela Sabatini to win the title at Tampa and also won two Tier V tournaments (Wellington, Phoenix).
 She also reached the quarterfinals of the French Open, losing to Steffi Graf.
-She finished the year World No. 7.
+She finished the year world No. 7.
 In 1990 and 1991, Martínez won a further six titles and again reached the quarterfinals at the French Open both years (losing to Graf in 1990 and Monica Seles in 1991).

 The following year, Martínez was a silver medalist in doubles at the Olympic Games in Barcelona (partnering Arantxa Sánchez Vicario) and the runner-up in women's doubles at the French Open.
 Once again, Martínez was a quarterfinalist at the French Open, losing a tight match with Sabatini.
-In 1992 she was runner up in Indian Wells and San Diego.
+In 1992, she was runner up in Indian Wells and San Diego.